-While DVOP specialists exclusively serve Veterans with SBE, all JSVG Program and LWIA staff must understand the details pertaining to each SBE.
-AJC staff should be able to successfully determine whether a Veteran has a SBE through providing Core Services.
+While DVOP specialists exclusively serve Veterans with SBE, all JSVG Program and LWDA staff must understand the details pertaining to each SBE.
+AJC staff should be able to successfully determine whether a Veteran has a SBE through assessment with the SBE checklist given in Attachment F.